lyh970817/tngwas/README.md

 ## Known Issues

-`srun` is currently non-functional if jobs are submitted from non-login nodes, which disables some parallelization options.
+`srun` is not functional if jobs are submitted from an interactive session initiated with `--mem`.
+This is an issue with KCL CREATE.

 ## Todos

 * Most of programmes prefer `bed` to `pgen`.
-Switch everything to bed for consistency?
+Switch everything to `bed` for consistency?
 * Is there ever a need to merge chromosomes?
 And if so is it worthwhile implementing a parallelised version?